neurips2021-11289/UNiTE_paper/README.md

-# NeurIPS 2021 Anonymous Submission 11289.
+## NeurIPS 2021 Submission 11289.
 For review purposes only.